eslint/eslint/docs/src/extend/custom-rules.md

 To learn more about JSON Schema, we recommend looking at some examples in [website](https://json-schema.org/learn/) to start, and also reading [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/) (a free ebook).

-**Note:** Currently you need to use a full JSON Schema object rather than an array in case your schema has references ($ref), because, in the case of array format, ESLint transforms this array into a single schema without updating references that make them incorrect (they are ignored).
+**Note:** If your rule schema uses JSON schema [`$ref`](https://json-schema.org/understanding-json-schema/structuring.html#ref) properties, you must use the full JSON Schema object rather than the array of positional property schemas.
+This is because ESLint transforms the array shorthand into a single schema without updating references that makes them incorrect (they are ignored).

 ### Accessing Shebangs

-TODO: which methods to access shebang? also would be helpful to have a small example here.

-Shebangs are represented by tokens of type `"Shebang"`.
-They are treated as comments and can be accessed by the methods outlined above.
+[Shebangs (#!)](https://en.wikipedia.org/wiki/Shebang_(Unix)) are represented by the unique tokens of type `"Shebang"`.
+They are treated as comments and can be accessed by the methods outlined in the [Accessing Comments](#accessing-comments) section, such as `sourceCode.getAllComments()`.

 ### Accessing Code Paths